 Bacopa is an herbal supplement that balances levels of neurotransmitters and stress hormones, exerting a positive influence on mood, motivation, and memory.

 Bacopa is a foundational herbal remedy in the ancient healing traditions of both China and India.

-Bacopa is neither stimulating nor sedating, but works by bringing the body and mind into a state of balance.
+Bacopa is neither stimulating nor sedating, but works by bringing functions of the body and brain into a state of balance.